Over the last 10 years, we’ve made thousands of design edits to our site.

 How To Update WordPress Theme Without Losing Customisations

-We have 2 preferred ways of updating our WordPress theme which ensures that our customisations are preserved.
+We have 2 preferred ways of updating WordPress theme without losing customization and content.
 Let’s take a look at both.

 Method 1: Update WordPress Theme By Copy-Pasting Code Changes

-As explained, if you’ve made changes to your website stylesheet (style.css) or modified the functions.php file, you’ll need to copy-paste the changes to update smoothly.
+As explained, if you’ve made changes to your website stylesheet (style.css) or modified the functions.php file, you’ll need to copy-paste the changes to upgrade WordPress theme smoothly.

 But before you get onto that, you need to have some prerequisites in place.